 Indiana University Medical Center (Indiana University Medical Center) (Tel: 317-274-4705; 550 N University Blvd)

-Indianapolis Convention and Visitors Bureau (Indianapolis Convention & Visitors Bureau) (Tel: 800-323-4639; www.visitindy.com) Download free apps and print coupons from their site.
+Indianapolis Convention and Visitors Bureau (Indianapolis Convention & Visitors Bureau) (Tel: 800-323-4639; www.visitindy.com) Download free apps and print coupons from their website.

 Transport

-Indianapolis International Airport (Indianapolis International Airport) (IND; www.indianapolisairport.com; 7800 Col Weir Cook Memorial Dr) is located 25.75 km southeast of the city.
-Washington bus (8) travels between the airport and the city center ($ 1.75, 50 minutes); Green Line buses go the same way faster ($ 7, 20 minutes)...
-A taxi to the city center costs about $ 35.
+international Airport Indianapolis (Indianapolis International Airport) (IND; www.indianapolisairport.com ; 7800 Col Weir Cook Memorial Dr) is located 25.75 km southeast of the city.
+Bus Washington (8) travels between the airport and the city center ($1.75, 50 minutes); Green Line buses travel the same route faster ($7, 20 minutes).
+A taxi to the city center costs about $35.

-Greyhound (Greyhound) (Tel: 317-267-3076; www.greyhound.com) divides Union station (Union Station) (350 S Illinois St) with Amtrak Buses run frequently in Cincinnati (2 hours) and chicago (З.5 hours)...
+Greyhound (Greyhound) (Tel: 317-267-3076; www.greyhound.com) shares Union Station (Union Station) (350 S Illinois St) with Amtrak.
+Buses travel frequently to Cincinnati (2 hours) and Chicago (3.5 hours).
 Megabass (Megabus) (www.megabus.com/us) stops at 200 E Washington St (Washington Street), travel on these buses is often cheap.
-Amtrak also travels this route, but almost twice as slow (absurd) and more expensive.
+Amtrak also travels this route, but almost twice as slow. (absurd) and more expensive.

-But the city of Indianapolis is famous for a different reason.
-The automotive industry glorified him.
+But the city of Indianapolis is famous for another reason.
+It was made famous by the automobile industry.
 Its development began long before Henry Ford first thought about his first car.
-In this regard, the city has its own racing track, which was originally a track for various kinds of car tests.
-Now it hosts not only the famous Indy 500 races, but also the world famous Formula 1 races.
+In this regard, the city has its own racing track, which was originally a track for various types of car testing.
+Now it hosts not only the famous Indy 500 race, but also the world famous Formula 1 race.

-Another attraction of the city is a huge, 87 meters high monument to sailors and soldiers - Soldiers \ 'and Sailors \' Monument.
-He is known for the fact that, according to the laws of Indianapolis, this is the highest point of the city and no building under construction should be built above this monument.
+Another attraction of the city is the huge, 87-meter-high monument to sailors and soldiers - Soldiers\’ and Sailors\’ Monument.
+It is known for the fact that according to the laws of Indianapolis it is highest point city and no building under construction should be built higher than this monument.
 This architectural monument was built in 1898.

-However, there are no rules that do not break.
-In 1962, for the first time, a building was built above the famous monument - the Building of the City Hall.
+However, there are no rules that cannot be broken.
+In 1962, for the first time, a building was built higher than the famous monument - the City Hall Building.
 Subsequently, few people paid attention to the old law.
-That there are only skyscrapers One Indiana Square and Chase Tower, which crossed the 200-meter height mark.
+Just look at the skyscrapers One Indiana Square and Chase Tower, which have exceeded the 200-meter height mark.

 Indianapolis city map

-In addition to industry, the city is a major transport interchange.
-Indianapolis is crossed by 6 railways and many highways.
+In addition to industry, the city is a major transport hub.
+6 passes through Indianapolis railways and many highways.
 The city also has its own airport.

-The city is also not lagging behind in cultural development.
-Many museums, including the Benjamin Harrison House Museum, the American Legion's headquarters, the Museum of Art and many others.
-Many architectural masterpieces, one of which is the Memorial to Indiana Soldiers Who Died in the First World War.
-It is called The War Memorial Plaza, its height is 64 meters, the prototype for his project was the Mausoleum in Helikarnassus - one of the seven wonders of the world.
+The city also does not lag behind in cultural development.
+Many museums, including the Benjamin Harrison House Museum, the American Legion Headquarters, the Art Museum and many others.
+Many masterpieces of architecture, one of which is the Memorial to the Indiana State Soldiers Who Died in the First world war.
+It is called The War Memorial Plaza, its height is 64 meters, the prototype for its project was the Mausoleum in Helicarnassus - one of the seven wonders of the world.

-Indianapolis is historically divided into six cultural areas, each of which is good in its own way.
-The Scottish Rite Cathedral occupies a special place among the architectural monuments.
+Indianapolis is historically divided into six cultural districts, each of which is good in its own way.
+Special place Among the architectural monuments is the Scottish Rite Cathedral.

-On an equal footing with cultural achievements, Indianapolis is considered a major center of education.
+Along with its cultural achievements, Indianapolis is considered a major educational center.
 The city is home to many universities, the oldest of which is Butler University, founded in 1855.
-Universities also have many small museums and galleries.
+There are also many small museums and galleries at universities.

-Another feature that sets the city apart from others is Indianapolis is the only major city in the United States that does not have its own subway.
+Another feature that sets the city apart from others is that Indianapolis is the only major city in the United States that does not have its own metro.

-Returning to the aforementioned track and auto racing, add.
-Every year the city hosts the most famous race in the world of motorsport Indy 500.
-This race lasts only one day on the track called "brick", and attracts motorsport fans from all over the world.
-It is called a brick maker because it was originally paved with bricks.
+Returning to the mentioned track and auto racing, let's add.
+Every year the city hosts the world's most famous motorsport race, the Indy 500.
+This race lasts only one day on a track called the “brick pit” and attracts motorsport fans from all over the world.
+It is called a brick building because it was originally paved with bricks.
 More than three million bricks were used to build the road.
-Of course, currently the track is asphalted, but in tribute to tradition, the first meter of the track was left paved.
+Of course, the route is currently paved, but in tribute to tradition, the first meter of the route was left paved.

-Indianapolis is the capital of Indiana and is often abbreviated as Indy.
-An estimated 2013 Indianapolis has a population of 843,000.
-It is the largest city in Indiana and is among the top 20 cities by population in the United States.
+Indianapolis is the capital of the state of Indiana, often abbreviated as Indy.
+According to 2013 estimates, Indianapolis has 843 thousand residents.
+This The largest city Indiana, one of the top 20 cities by population in the United States.
 In addition, Indianapolis is the third largest city (after Chicago and Detroit) in the Midwest and the largest state capital east of the Mississippi River.

-Greater Indianapolis is home to over 1.7 million people and is the 33rd most populous metropolitan area.
+Greater Indianapolis is home to more than 1.7 million people and is the 33rd largest metropolitan area by population.

-In 1898, the 87-meter Soldiers "and Sailors" Monument was erected in Indianapolis.
-According to city rules, no building should have been taller than this monument.
-A monument to soldiers and sailors is installed in the center of the Monument Circle.
+In 1898, the 87-meter Soldiers and Sailors Monument was erected in Indianapolis.
+According to city rules, no building could be taller than this monument.
+The Soldiers and Sailors Monument is located in the center of Monument Circle.

-The City Hall, erected in 1962, was the first building to exceed this height.
-Notable buildings built later include the One Indiana Square skyscraper (1982) and the tallest building in the city, Chase Tower (214 meters, built in 1990).
+The City Hall building, erected in 1962, was the first structure to exceed this height.
+Notable buildings built later include the One Indiana Square skyscraper (1982) and the city's tallest building, Chase Tower (214 meters, built in 1990).

-Indianapolis officially distinguishes 6 districts that are cultural attractions and centers of attraction for tourism: Fountain Square, Massachusetts Avenue, Indiana Avenue, Canal and White River State Park, Broad Ripple Village, The Whole Sale District.
-By 2011, the city plans to complete the construction of the Cultural Trail, which will connect 5 main sights of the city at once.
+Indianapolis officially has 6 districts that are cultural attractions and centers of tourism attraction: Fountain Square, Massachusetts Avenue, Indiana Avenue, Canal and White River State Park, Broad Ripple Village, The Whole Sale District.
+By 2011, the city plans to complete the construction of the Cultural Trail, which will connect 5 main attractions of the city.

-Indianapolis has a colossal memorial dedicated to the American military who fought in the wars.
-The War Memorial Plaza was originally planned as a memorial to the Indiana soldiers who died in World War I. The construction of the war memorial was frozen during the Great Depression and was finally completed only in 1951.
-The prototype of The War Memorial was one of the wonders of the world - the Mausoleum of Mausoleum (Mausoleum in Halicarnassus).
-The memorial is 64 meters high and it is believed that it is one third higher than the ancient wonder of the world.
+In Indianapolis, there is a colossal memorial dedicated to American soldiers who fought in the wars.
+The War Memorial Plaza was originally planned as a memorial to Indiana soldiers who died in World War I war.
+Construction of the war memorial was frozen during the period Great Depression and was finally completed only in 1951.
+The prototype of The War Memorial was one of the wonders of the world - the Mausoleum of Mausolus (Mausoleum in Halicarnassus).
+The memorial is 64 meters high and is believed to be a third higher than the ancient wonder of the world.

-Indianapolis has about 200 municipal parks, the largest of which is Eagle Creek Park.
-To the west of downtown in the White River State Park is the Indianapolis Zoo.
-Indianapolis is the largest city in the United States without a metro system.
+Indianapolis is home to about 200 municipal parks, the largest of which is Eagle Creek Park.
+The Indianapolis Zoo is located west of downtown in White River State Park.
+Indianapolis is the largest city in the United States without a subway system.

-Indianapolis hosts one of the most famous events in the world of motorsport every year.
-The Indy 500 is a legendary car race and the largest one-day sporting event in the world.
-The track is often called "brick" because after its construction in 1909 it was paved with 3.2 million bricks.
-Currently, the pavement is asphalt, although 1 yard on the starting line is paved with bricks to preserve tradition.
-The famous race takes place on the oval track of The Indianapolis Motor Speedway, which can accommodate 257 thousand spectators.
+Every year, Indianapolis hosts one of the most famous events in the world of motorsports.
+The Indy 500 is a legendary automobile race and the largest one-day sporting event in the entire world.
+The track is often referred to as the "brick road" due to the fact that it was paved with 3.2 million bricks after its construction in 1909.
+Currently, the surface is made of asphalt, although in order to maintain tradition, the 1 yard at the starting line is made of bricks.
+The famous race takes place on the oval track The Indianapolis Motor Speedway, which can accommodate 257 thousand spectators.

 Indianapolis Photos